lab1092/blender-manual_ja/manual/modifiers/simulate/particle_instance.rst

    The one on the right is associated with cube shown by using a ParticleInstance modifier on the cube.

-Here is a brief explanation of the various terms and definition used in relation to particles and the *ParticleInstance* modifier:

-Particle system
-   An object (mesh) which has the ability to emit/generate particles activated on it.
-Normal particle
-   A particle that is not a children/child generated particle type.
-Children/child particle
-   A particle type that is generated and placed with relation to other normal particles that already exist.
-   Children particles are generally much quicker to calculate.
-Unborn particle
-   A particle which has not yet been displayed/emitted because it is not its time to be emitted/displayed.
-   One of the reasons a particle can be in unborn state is that it is before the frame at which it is to be emitted.
-Alive particle
-   A particle which has been displayed/emitted and has not yet reached its dead state.
-   One of the reasons a particle can be in an alive state is that it has been alive for less frames than its life length.
-Dead particle
-   A particle which has been displayed/emitted and has reached its end of life length and at that point it enters the dead state.

 Options
 =======